mathieu-benoit/acm-workshop/content/onlineboutique/create-spanner.md

 ![Platform Admin](/images/platform-admin.png)
 _{{< param description >}}_

 In this section, you will create a Spanner instance and database for the Online Boutique's `cartservice` app to connect to.
+You will also configure the associated `cartservice`'s Google Service account to have fine granular read access to the Spanner database via Workload Identity.

 Initialize variables:
 ```Bash